emilio-devesa/opng/README.md

 ## Known Issues

 There are zero known issues at this moment, but your feedback is really appreciated.

-## Files:
-pastebin.php	- the main/index file
-submit.php		- the script that submits an entry view.php		- displays the entries
-config.php		- configuration file
-database.php	- database subroutines
-rule.php		- subroutines for parsing the rules and applying them highlight.php	- function for highlighting syntax xmlparser.php	- a relatively generic XML parser LICENSE			- the GNU General Public License.
-README..md		- this file.
-admin/
-	empty.php		- remove entries and database, then recreates it. drop.php        - remove an entry based on the ID drop_id.php     - php backend for the file drop.php SECURITY WARNING: DON'T KEEP THESE WHERE THEY CAN BE ACCESSED!

 Based on Open Pastebin by
 Ville Särkkälä - villeveikko@users.sourceforge.net